Introduction to Virtual Events

 When it comes to measuring your virtual event’s success, collecting feedback is vital.
-Not only will it help you to understand exactly what your audience thought of your event, but it can also provide you with essential information on what you should do differently next time), but happy attendees are far more likely to convert into customers and partners.
+Not only will it help you to understand exactly what your audience thought of your event (and therefore what you should do differently next time), but happy attendees are far more likely to convert into customers and partners.

 Make sure that the questions you choose to ask support the KPIs you’re tracking.
 Then, use the feedback to support your other measurements and fill in the gaps.

 For instance, if you’re tracking drop-off points, you might find that lots of attendees dropped off at around the same time.
 You can match this figure with the feedback you’ve received to build up a fuller picture of what happened.
 It might be that the content wasn’t valuable, or it might be that it clashed with a popular sports game or TV show.
 Without this knowledge, you won’t know what to change for your next event.

 Read our full piece on collecting feedback for more tips on collecting constructive and usable feedback at your virtual event.

 Introduction to Hybrid Events

 In 2020 the coronavirus pandemic caused a seismic shift in the events industry and the way events are held.
 Thus, we have all had to adapt and rethink our event strategies going forward in 2021 and beyond.
 A clear trend that has emerged is the organising of hybrid events.
 In this section, we’ll delve into what a hybrid event is, the different types and how to plan one.

 What Is a Hybrid Event?